How to Make Smoked Marlin at Home

-While waiting to smoke a marlin, you can get your smoker ready.
+While waiting, you can get your smoker ready.
 This same recipe can be used in an Egg style smoker, or an electric smoker.
-You can smoke a marlin equally well on any smoker you like.
+You can smoke a fish marlin equally well on any smoker you like.

 When your marlin is marinated in the brine sufficiently you are ready to start smoking, begin to light your fire, and add your wood when the coals have grayed over.

 Sufficiently means to your taste, depending on how much brine you want to infuse into this marlin is based on your personal preference.
 The first time you use a marinade you may find that you want it to sit longer in the brine, or shorter.
 The time frame is based on your wants.
-Over time you will definitively learn the precise marinating process that makes you happy every time you smoke a marlin.
+Over time you will definitively learn the precise marinating process that makes you happy every time you cook this recipe.

 The temperature goal is going to be 200°F - 225°F. This temperature is at the cooking surface, closest to where the meat is sitting on the grill.
 Let the temperature get there, then let the cooking cabin fill with smoke.

 Now you are ready to deliver your marlin to the smoker.
 We suggest a perforated sheet that you can prepare your meat on and set it into the smoke to work its magic.
-This will allow the smoke to work all around the smoked marlin.
+This will allow the smoke to work all around the fish.

 Start Smoking Marlin

-Take all of the marlin to smoke, out of the bags, and dry them off with a paper towel.
-You will want to try to get as much liquid off the marlin as possible.
-The goal here is to remove the water to allow the smoke to fully penetrate the smoked marlin as possible.
+Take all the marlin out of the bags, and dry them off with a paper towel.
+You will want to try to get as much liquid off the fish as possible.
+The goal here is to remove the water to allow the smoke to fully penetrate the prepared fish.

 You should put your jerky strips furthest away from the fire.
 Ideally you would smoke marlin jerky at about 125°F - 150°F. We threw an extra dash of pepper on the jerky pieces for an extra zip.
 Since we are smoking everything else at 225°F, we will smoke this at the same temperature, and we will monitor it as it smokes.
 Next you should place the steaks on, and then the marlin roast.

-Check on the smoked marlin about every two hours.
+Check on your fish about every two hours.
 As long as the fire doesn’t get out of control there shouldn’t be too much to worry about.
-If you see that the meat is smoking unevenly, or flare ups are having an impact on the smoked marlin then you should rotate the roast and steaks.
+If you see that the meat is smoking unevenly, or flare ups are having an impact on the fish then you should rotate the roast and steaks.

 Your steaks will be ready, as will the roast at an internal temperature of 150°F - 160°F. Time wise, the steaks should be good after 3-5 hours, and the roast will be ready between 8-10 hours.